The author is a professional editor and unprofessional blogger.

 Server Name: North America

-Favorite Music: Lily Allen, Alvvays, Courtney Barnett, Big Thief, Blue Six, Colbie Caillat, Cayetana, Chastity Belt, Frankie Cosmos, Cowboy Junkies, Lucy Dacus, Samantha James, Kaskade, Late Night Alumni, Sarah McLachlan, Metric, Michiko, Morgan Page, Oceanlab, Over the Rhine, Toni Price, Joan Shelley, Sunflower Bean, Taylor Swift, The Wailin' Jennys, Waxahatchee, The Weepies, Neil Young
+Favorite Music: Lily Allen, Alvvays, Courtney Barnett, Big Thief, Blue Six, Colbie Caillat, Cayetana, Chastity Belt, Frankie Cosmos, Cowboy Junkies, Lucy Dacus, Emmylou Harris, Samantha James, Kaskade, Late Night Alumni, Sarah McLachlan, Metric, Michiko, Morgan Page, Oceanlab, Over the Rhine, Toni Price, Remember Sports, Joan Shelley, Sunflower Bean, Taylor Swift, The Wailin' Jennys, Waxahatchee, The Weepies, Neil Young

-Favorite Movies: Alien, Blade Runner, Braveheart, Dances With Wolves, Gladiator, Heat, The Hunt for Red October, Interstellar, Kingdom of Heaven (Director's Cut), Lawrence of Arabia, Raiders of the Lost Ark, Star Trek II: The Wrath of Khan, Star Wars: A New Hope, Thor: Ragnarok
+Favorite Movies: Alien, Blade Runner, Braveheart, Dances With Wolves, Elizabethtown, Garden State, Gladiator, Heat, The Hunt for Red October, Interstellar, Kingdom of Heaven (Director's Cut), Lawrence of Arabia, Raiders of the Lost Ark, Star Trek II: The Wrath of Khan, Star Wars: A New Hope, The Way Way Back, Thor: Ragnarok

-Favorite TV: Barry, Big Little Lies, Chernobyl, Dead to Me, The End of the F***ing World, Fargo, Fear the Walking Dead, Game of Thrones, The Handmaid's Tale, Last Week Tonight With John Oliver, Rings of Power, Somebody Somewhere, Station Eleven, Stranger Things, Victoria, The Voice, The Walking Dead, Westworld
+Favorite TV: Barry, Big Little Lies, Chernobyl, Dead to Me, The End of the F***ing World, Fargo, Fear the Walking Dead, Game of Thrones, The Great, The Handmaid's Tale, Last Week Tonight With John Oliver, Rings of Power, The Serpent Qween, Somebody Somewhere, Station Eleven, Stranger Things, Succession, Victoria, The Walking Dead, Westworld

 Favorite Books: Habibi, Jane Eyre, Junji Ito manga, My Broken Mariko, Nijigahara Holograph, Rebecca